dark777/standard-cxx/qt/metamorphose3/readme.rst

 **************
 Métamorphose 3
 **************
-Métamorphose File and Folder Renamer
+Métamorphose File and Folder Renamer.
 A cross platform file and folder mass renamer, allows many different renaming operations in a GUI.